cristina1997/Distributed_System_Project/README.md

 ### 3. Create REST <br>
 ##### Add Server
-    Go to the “Servers” tab in Eclipse, and click the link to create a new server.
+    Go to the "Servers" tab in Eclipse, and click the link to create a new server.
     Select "Tomcat v7.0 Server" and click Next.

    Browse to the Tomcat directory from Step 1 and then click Finish – "Tomcat v7.0 Server at localhost" should be displayed on the "Servers" tab.